 All genotypes of hepatitis C are fairly susceptible to the newer antivirals, which are curative in nature.
 Those who are in the advanced stages of hepatitis C infection and already have cirrhosis may not respond as quickly.

 The liver is the body’s main organ for clearing substances, such as toxins in alcohol or medications that a person takes.
 The liver breaks down the substances into smaller parts so that the body can eliminate them.

-Therefore, doctors will recommend that anyone with liver damage avoid using alcohol, drugs, and tobacco.
+Doctors will recommend that anyone with liver damage avoid using alcohol, drugs, and tobacco.
 They also may review a person’s medications, including vitamins and supplements.

-Therefore, a person should engage in other preventive methods, such as:
+Because of this, a person should engage in other preventive methods, such as:

 - not sharing needles or other drug-related equipment, including glucose monitors, with others

 - asking about sterilization techniques and practices when getting a tattoo or body piercing

 - following safety precautions such as disposing of all sharp objects correctly, especially in healthcare centers